mjuailab/CELLIA/README.md

 ### ► Command Line Usage
-After installing dependencies and creating an environment, you can run CELLIA in three ways:
+After installing dependencies and creating an environment, you can run CELLIA in two ways:
 ```bash
 export API_KEY="YOUR_API_KEY"
 ```